 Bee-eater Bee-eater is one of the most colorful birds in Europe.
 A bottom of its body is blue-green and on a top you can mainly see red and orange although there are some green and blue shades there.
 Under a beak you can see vast yellow stain, and a black stripe crosses a red eye.
 In spite of a great bunch of colors it is not that easy to see it on meads full of flowers where it lives.
 What is helpful in observing this bird is its willingness to seat on wires, remote trees and other elevated areas where they can look out for insects to eat.

 How to tell the difference between a young Bee-eater and an adult?
 Young Bee-eater is much less bright and smaller than adults.
 Chicks do not have longer middle feathers in their tails either.

 What do they eat?
 Mostly they eat insects caught in a flight.
 They usually hunt for bees, wasps and humble-bees and occasionally coleopters and dragonflies.
-Every day during feeding period they have to catch insects equal to mass of 225 bees.
+Each day during feeding period they have to catch insects equal to mass of 225 bees.

-Wintering Wintering sites of bee-eaters are located in Africa, south of Sahara desert.
+Wintering Wintering sites of Bee-eaters are located in Africa, south of Sahara desert.

 Population of bee-eaters in Europe Bee-eaters stay mostly in southern and south-eastern part of Europe.